cncf/students/README.md

 # Goals

-* ur mission is to cultivate an inclusive environment that fosters collaboration, innovation, and the advancement of cloud-native computing, regardless of students' backgrounds.
+* Our mission is to cultivate an inclusive environment that fosters collaboration, innovation, and the advancement of cloud-native computing, regardless of students' backgrounds.
 * We not only inspire and empower the next generation of cloud-native leaders but also foster a supportive community that encourages the growth and retention of contributors.
 * Through the power of open source, we strive to drive the adoption and growth of cloud-native technologies to make a positive impact on the world.
 * We are dedicated to increasing CNCF project participation in mentorship programs by working closely with the `Mentoring WG` and encouraging general contributions to inspire the next generation of leaders in the field.